-Employees shall be considered on a probationary basis for a period of three (3) months from the date of hire in a regular position.
-During the probationary period, employees shall be entitled to all rights and privileges of this Agreement, except with respect to discharge which will be subject to article 3.01.
+Regular Employees shall be considered on a probationary basis for a period of three (3) months from the date of hire.
+Casual Employees shall be considered on probation until they have completed 480 hours of work or have been employed by the City for six (6) months from date of hire.

+During the probationary period, employees shall be entitled to all rights and privileges of this Agreement.
 The employment of such employees may be terminated at any time during the probationary period with recourse to the Grievance Procedure.
-After completion of the probationary period, seniority shall be effective from the original date of employment in the regular position as amended by article 13.03(c).
+After completion of the probationary period, seniority shall be effective from the original date of employment in the regular position as amended by Article 13.03(c).